dictation-toolbox/natlink/docs/program_flow.md

 ## DLL initialization and python Interpreter

+The Python Intrepreter is initialized in com/appsupp.cpp in a method `STDMETHODIMP CDgnAppSupport::Register( IServiceProvider * pIDgnSite )`.

+This method:
+* Starts the Python intrepter
+* Starts the natlinkcore subsystem.

 `TODO`

 ## COM-Python Wrapper
+Does this have something to do with the Python system understanding wehre the inrpreter is?

 The python natlink module is added to `HKEY_CURRENT_USER\SOFTWARE\WOW6432Node\Python\PythonCore\3.8\PythonPath` as a Key/Subentry(?).
 This allows the sys module loader to find natlinkmain module.